aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

     //= aws-kms-key-arn.txt#2.5
     //= type=implication
     //# It MUST be split by a
-    //# single "/" any additional "/" are included in the resource id ensures result.Success?
+    //# single "/", with any any additional "/" included in the resource id ensures result.Success?
     ==>
       && '/' in arnResource